awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 + If the task definition that your service task specifies uses the `bridge` or `host` network mode, an SRV record is the only supported DNS record type\.
 Create an SRV record for each service task\.
 The SRV record must specify a container name and container port combination from the task definition\.
 + DNS records for a service discovery service can be queried within your VPC\.
 They use the following format: `<service discovery service name>.<service discovery namespace>`\.
 For more information, see [Step 3: Verify Service Discovery](create-service-discovery.md#create-service-discovery-verify)\.
 + When doing a DNS query on the service name, A records return a set of IP addresses that correspond to your tasks\.
 SRV records return a set of IP addresses and ports per task\.
++ If you have eight or fewer healthy records, Route 53 responds to all DNS queries with all of the healthy records\.
++ When all records are unhealthy, Route 53 responds to DNS queries with up to eight unhealthy records\.
 + You can configure service discovery for an ECS service that is behind a load balancer, but service discovery traffic is always routed to the task and not the load balancer\.
 + Service discovery does not support the use of Classic Load Balancers\.
 + It is recommended to use container\-level health checks managed by Amazon ECS for your service discovery service\.